 But the problem of $\delta$-correct best-arm identification is not really well-posed: the characteristic time of a model tends to infinity when one of the sources has an expectation almost as high as the best one, and $\delta$-correct strategies never stop (with high probability) if two sources are simultaneously optimal.
 In fact, a much more natural and useful objective is to search for a \emph{Probably Approximately Correct} (PAC) decision: given a risk parameter $\delta$ and a tolerance parameter $\epsilon>0$, a strategy is called $(\epsilon,\delta)$-PAC if for every bandit model of the considered class the probability that the chosen source $\hat{a}_\tau$ has a mean smaller that the highest one \emph{minus $\epsilon$} is smaller than $\delta$.
 Note that a strategy is $\delta$-correct if it is $(0,\delta)$-PAC: the latter notion is thus a generalization of the former.

 The purpose of this paper is to show to what extend the results on the complexity of $\delta$-correct best-arm identification can be generalized to the PAC setting.
-An interesting feature of the latter is that several decisions may simultaneously be correct if several sources are $\epsilon$-optimal.
+An interesting feature of the latter is that several decisions may simultaneously be admissible if several source means are within $\epsilon$ of their maximum.
 In other words, this supposes to deal with \emph{sequential testing of overlapping hypotheses}, a surprisingly little investigated problem of interest on its own.